What Does “Not Registered on Network” Mean?

 Please turn off your wi-fi for a few seconds, then turn it on.
 Your connection will reset, and the temporary lag will be solved.

-Your operating system should always be up to date to avoid any issues.
+To avoid issues, your operating system should always be up to date.
 You also need to update the firmware.
-Finally, if your Android phone is rooted, then you need to unroot it.
+Finally, if your Android phone is rooted, you need to unroot it.

-You should take your SIM card out and check for any defects or damage.
+You should take your SIM card out and check for defects or damage.
 If none is found, you can place it back.
 Before inserting it, ensure the plat is placed appropriately with the metal pins in their respective position.
-Choose your Network, confirm that your carrier is selected.
-To do this, go to the settings> Select connections> Select mobile networks> Go to network operators> Select search now and select your carrier’s Network.
+Choose your Network, the Network that your carrier has selected.
+To do this, go to the settings> Select connections> Select mobile networks> Go to network operators> Search now and choose your carrier’s Network.

 If you are out of network coverage area where 5G or 4G is not supported, you can switch to 3G or 2G.

 Reach out to your mobile carrier.
-Visit the store, call your phone provider and solve the issue.
-The problem can persist due to lack of Network, so you can wait until the Network comes back or wait for your carrier to replace your SIM card.
+Visit the store, call your phone provider, and solve the issue.
+The problem can persist due to lack of Network, Networkcan wait until the Network cNetworkck or wait for your carrier to replace your SIM card.

 • Update APN

-Updating AP or Access Point Name may help solve the issue if you have switched your network providers recently.
-This fix is advanced, so you need to be mindful while writing a default APN name, so you have the option to change it if needed.
+Updating AP or Access Point Name may help solve the issue if you recently switched your network providers.
+This fix is advanced, so you need to be mindful while writing a default APN name so you can change it if needed.

-If a reboot doesn’t resolve your issue, you can fix the problem by creating a new connection to your carrier’s network.
-This reset will clear all your wi-fi passwords and wi-fi settings.
-Hence, this step is considered only as a last resort.
+If a reboot doesn’t resolve your issue, you can fix it by creating a new connection to your carrier’s Network.
+Networks will clear all your wi-fi passwords and settings, so this step is only a last resort.

 • Use another SIM card.

-If this SIM has recurring issues, you can use a spare SIM card and connect your phone with the Network.
-If this works, it further solidifies the notion that there was a problem with your previous SIM card.
+If this SIM has recurring issues, you can use a spare SIM card and connect your phone to the Network.
+Network works further solidify the notion that there was a problem with your previous SIM card.
 Check out the Samsung support website before buying this new card.

 Frequently asked questions